Content on this page was generated by AI and has not been manually reviewed.

 What are the main security benefits of Zscaler service edge?

 Zero-trust access, cloud-based threat protection, data loss prevention, SSL inspection where appropriate, and centralized policy management.
 This combination helps reduce attack surfaces, prevents data exfiltration, and provides visibility into user and app activity.
-Intune per-app vpn globalprotect
+Zenmate free vpn edge 2026

 Can Zscaler service edge improve performance for remote workers?